guilhermecarmona/toDoList/README.md

 toDoList

 - Server starts on localhost:8888
-- Two tables are used : todos - contains the TODO Lists tasks - contains the tasks that are assigned to a todo list
+- Two DB tables are used :
+todos - contains the TODO Lists
+tasks - contains the tasks that are assigned to a todo list

 Requests:

 GET /todos - Reads all TODO lists;
 GET /todo/1 - Reads a TODO list with ID 1 and its associated tasks;